sahyl/sahyl/README.md

 ---
 ### ✍️ Random  Quote
 <!--START_QUOTE-->
-The path is difficult to ensure worthiness.
-The lazy look elsewhere, The persevering find riches. — Ming-Dao Deng
+Life is not meant to be easy my child, but take courage: it can be delightful. — George Bernard Shaw
 <!--END_QUOTE-->

 ---